Enzoerb/svg_coronavirus/README.md

 with the first line not taken into account

 ## how to execute
-in terminal run create_svg.py script givig the csv and svg paths as arguments
+in terminal run create_svg.py script giving the csv and svg paths as arguments.
+You can give the location name as a third argument if you want(it will be in the graph legend)

 ex: python3 create_svg.py /home/usr/the/csv/path.csv /home/usr/the/svg/path.svg
+ex2: python3 create_svg.py /home/usr/the/csv/path.csv /home/usr/the/svg/path.svg Location_Here

-obs: the entire csv path must exist and the svg dir too (in the exemple /home/usr/the/csv/path.csv and /home/usr/the/svg must exist)
+obs: the entire csv path must exist and the svg dir too (in the exemples /home/usr/the/csv/path.csv and /home/usr/the/svg must exist)

 ## create_svg.py